zinph/pks-enumerator/README.md

 To run the program, simply run LibraryGenerator.py.
 It should prompt the user-friendly GUI for you to manage the inputs and generate the desired library.

+If you find this program useful, please cite the paper at https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0307-6.